akhenakh/narun/README.md

 ## Why NATS Micro (and narun)?

-Traditional microservice architectures often rely on direct HTTP/gRPC calls between services, requiring service discovery, client-side load balancing, and tightly coupled network visibility.
+Traditional microservice architectures often rely on direct HTTP/gRPC calls between services, requiring service discovery, client-side or network load balancing, and tightly coupled network visibility.
 NATS Micro offers an alternative approach with several advantages:

 *   **Decoupling:** Services communicate via named NATS subjects, not direct IP addresses or ports.
 The gateway only needs to know the target NATS service name.
 *   **Location Transparency:** Backend services can run anywhere the NATS infrastructure reaches, without the gateway needing to know their specific location.